theiterators/kebs/README.md

 The principles of opaque types are similar to tagged type.
-The basic usage of opaque types requires the same amount of boilerplate as tagged types - e.g. you have to write smart constructors, validations and unwrapping mechanisms all by hand. `kebs-opaque` is meant to help with that by generating a handful of methods and providing a `CaseClass1Rep` for an easy typclass derivation.
+The basic usage of opaque types requires the same amount of boilerplate as tagged types - e.g. you have to write smart constructors, validations and unwrapping mechanisms all by hand. `kebs-opaque` is meant to help with that by generating a handful of methods and providing a `ValueClassLike` for an easy typclass derivation.

 ```scala
 import pl.iterators.kebs.opaque._